 As a legal technology provider that works closely with both in-house legal teams and law firms, we speak with hundreds of General Counsel, in-house lawyers, Partners and private practice lawyers, and along the way we gather many insights into how clients buy and manage their legal services.
-This is tremendously invaluable for us as innovators and technologists as we use these insights as the basis for identifying pain points and challenges that technology can help to ease.
+This is tremendously valuable for us as innovators and technologists as we use these insights as the basis for identifying pain points and challenges that technology can help to ease.

 Our co-founder Sacha Kirk was recently approached by the Australia College of Law’s Master of Legal Business program to share our insights and experience, and this article sets out much of what was discussed during a video interview conducted for the program.
 We hope that it will be of interest and benefit to the broader legal community.